canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/data-science-stack-on-ec2.rst

     dss create my-tensorflow-notebook --image=kubeflownotebookswg/jupyter-tensorflow-cuda:v1.8.0

 DSS will deploy Jupyter Notebooks with TensorFlow and with CUDA enabled.
-It’ll use a ``clusterIP`` from the MicroK8s cluster, which will only be accessible from inside the machine for the moment.
+It’ll use a ``ClusterIP`` from the MicroK8s cluster, which will only be accessible from inside the machine for the moment.

-To allow outside access, change the deployment to use a ``Nodeport`` instead of a ``clusterIP`` and reconnect using an SSH tunnel:
+To allow outside access, change the deployment to use a ``NodePort`` instead of a ``ClusterIP`` and reconnect using an SSH tunnel:

 .. code::